-Elective: An elective is a course that is not specifically required for your degree but you may want to take it because the subject matter interests you.
+Elective: An elective is a course that is not specifically required for your degree but you may want to take because the subject matter interests you.
 Almost all degrees have space for some electives.
-Consult the calendar online at www.ukings.ca, or visit the Registrar's Office to figure out how many electives you have in your degree program.
+Consult the calendar online at www. ukings.ca, or visit the Registrar's Office to figure out how many electives you have in your degree program.
 Exclusion: An exclusion is when one course is close enough in content to another course that you can only get credit for one of them - even if you take both.
-For example, ENGL 1000 (Intro to Literature) carries an exclusion with ENGL 1010 (Intro to Prose and Fiction) and ENGL 1020 (Intro to Poetry and Drama).
+For example, MATH 1000 Differential and Integral Calculus I has an exclusion with MATH 1215 Life Sciences Calculus and MATH 1280 Engineering Mathematics I.